chenweida6220/GoogleFormPhishingSite/README.md

 **Description**

-Pressing either the Submit or Exit button will play audio and positions a GIF onto the screen.
+Pressing the Submit or Exit button will play audio and position a GIF onto the screen.
 There is no backend storage for the form.

 ## Product Spec
 - [x] Each form field is required